arommers/CPP_Modules/01/ex05/README.md

 </div>

 ## Harl 2.0
-So I'll have to be honest and admit that I have no idea what the titular 'Harl' int this assignment is or should represent.
+So I'll have to be honest and admit that I have no idea what the titular 'Harl' in this assignment is or should represent.
 My best guess is that it is some off brand reference to the semi-sentient software 'Hal' from the movie 2001: A space oddity.
 A piece of software that spouts different levels of warning errors based on the state of things, I guess....

 The levels of messages it produces are:
 - **DEBUG** level: Debug messages contain contextual information.
 They are mostly